smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 5. Send WiFI SSID in `RegisterAppInterface`.
 It is possible for the device to be connected to WiFi before any application is registered (for example, manual connection).
 In this case it will be useful for IVI to be aware of this connection.
 So, as an alternative, it is proposed to send SSID of currently connected WiFi network within `RegisterAppInterface` request.
 However, this approach introduces a number of issues:
 * SSID is not unique enough identifier
 * The access point could be configured in a way not to share SSID.
-In this case, it's sharing from mobile device could become a security issue.
+In this case, its sharing from mobile device could become a security issue.